rOY369/Docs/work/IoT/SOM site testing plan.md

 ### Finalising site and region

+*Should all tests and metrics be carried out in one region and in one controller ?*

 - Site Preferences
 	- Which is not handed over to client
 	- Which is nearby